mcllouie/PolyU-AAE5303-assignment-2-Louie-Man/README.md

 ### Strengths

-1. **High evaluation coverage**: 87% completeness indicates that a large portion of the ground-truth poses can be associated and evaluated.
+1. **High evaluation coverage**: 94.99% completeness indicates that a large portion of the ground-truth poses can be associated and evaluated.

 2. **End-to-end pipeline**: The system produces a usable TUM trajectory and can be evaluated reproducibly with standard tooling.

 ### Limitations

-1. **Tracking Instability**: Frequent "Fail to track local map!" errors observed, leading to multiple map resets (2 maps created).

-2. **Large drift**: Both translation and rotation drift rates are high, indicating unstable local tracking and/or poor geometric constraints.
+1. **Large drift**: Rotation drift rates are high, indicating poor geometric constraints.

 3. **No loop closure**: Pure VO mode without loop closure or relocalization accumulates drift over long trajectories.